Gab-Mello/codeGuard/README.md

 A command-line tool that snapshots a project's trusted state and detects unexpected changes, with severity-aware alerts for the files that matter most (`.env`, dependency manifests, Dockerfiles, migrations, generated mocks).

+This project was developed for an Object-Oriented Programming class.

 ## Why

 AI assistants, scripts, and automation tools frequently modify project files.
 That's often useful, but it can silently change things you didn't intend to change.
 CodeGuard lets you snapshot a trusted state of a project and later see exactly what drifted.